OliverCi/freeplane2md/test/expected-headerlevel0.md

 - Test
-  - Mindmap as test input for freeplane2md
+  - Mind map as test input for freeplane2md
   - Created with Freeplane
     - Freeplane version 1.9.12
   - Node